Endometrial Cancer: Hormone Therapy

 Hormone therapy is a type of cancer treatment that changes the levels of certain hormones in your body.
 This can help to control endometrial cancer.
 It's not the same as the hormone therapy that may be used to manage symptoms of menopause.
-The treatment is done by a gynecologic oncologist.
+The treatment is often done by a gynecologic oncologist.
 This is a specialist who diagnoses and treats female cancer.
 It may also be done by a medical oncologist, a specialist in the treatment of cancer using medicines (chemotherapy).

 How hormone therapy works

 The therapy uses medicines to keep certain hormones from being made.
-Or, the medicines stop the hormones from helping cancer cells grow.
+Or the medicines used may stop the hormones from helping cancer cells grow.
 For endometrial cancer, the hormones affected are estrogen and progesterone.
 You take the medicines by mouth or as a shot (injection).
 The medicines control the cancer cells both inside and outside the uterus.
 For endometrial cancer, hormone therapy may help to shrink or kill the cancer.
-The cancer may respond to the treatment for some time, but the response may not last.
+In some cases, the cancer may respond to the treatment for some time.
+But the response may not last.